glutanimate/anki-addons-misc/docs/descriptions.md

 **MORE RESOURCES**

 A lot of my add-ons were commissioned by fellow Anki users.
-If you enjoy my work and would like to hire my services to work an add-on or new feature, please feel free to reach out to me at <em>ankiglutanimate [αt] gmail . com</em>.
+If you enjoy my work and would like to hire my services to work on an add-on or new feature, please feel free to reach out to me at <em>ankiglutanimate [αt] gmail . com</em>.

 New to add-ons and Anki in general?
 Make sure to check out my [![YouTube playbutton](https://raw.githubusercontent.com/glutanimate/logos/master/youtube/playbutton.png) YouTube channel](https://www.youtube.com/c/glutanimate) where I post weekly tutorials on Anki add-ons and related topics.